yamt/lad1994/README.md

 * ESC: quit the game

-The robot-like character (called `jos` in the source code) can collect the bombs. (the circle objects)
+The robot-like character (called `jos` in the source code) can only move when the beam it hitting it.
+It can collect the bombs. (the circle objects)

+The human-like character (called `hks` in the source code) can only move when the beam in NOT hitting it.

 The objective of the game is to [collect all bombs] it seems.